 Public Works ordered an evaluation of this 0.6-mile road segment based on numerous rough sections of cracked and deteriorated surface asphalt.
 This evaluation included performing eight (8) core samples along the route, which indicated that while the structure of the road is sound, the surface course is showing significant deterioration.
 It also appeared that there could have been as many as six (6) different resurfacing projects along this road segment in the past.
 This helped to explain the sections of the road shoulder that have drop-offs.
-They are likely created over the years with each subsequent resurfacing project.
+They are likely created over the years with each subsequent resurfacing project, combined with the lack of attention to appropriate shoulder building and repair with each project.
 In addition to dangerous drop-offs, this also creates drainage issues along the road shoulders, which can accelerate the deterioration of the road itself along with neighboring property.